Building Your First CLAUDE.md: Team Standards as Code

 └── react-patterns.md # applies_to: ["src/components/**/*.tsx"]

 Frontend developers working in src/components/ automatically load React patterns.
-Backend developers get database patterns.
+They don't wade through backend database patterns.
 No overhead.
 No context pollution.
+Just the right guidance at the right time.

 Writing Your CLAUDE.md: By Example